 You are roughly 6 months out from the completion of your lease term and your landlord has contacted you regarding a lease renewal.
 Sound familiar?
 It is a great location, the space fits your businesses needs, and it would be a hassle to move.
 So you inform the landlord you’re renewing and they begin to draw up new lease docs.
 Sounds easy enough, right?
-Here’s three reasons to hit the pause button and reach out to a commercial real estate broker first.
+Here are three reasons to hit the pause button and reach out to a commercial real estate broker first.

 - The market has changed.
 Whether it has been three years or ten years since you initially signed a lease, chances are a lot has changed in the real estate industry.
 Most notably, rental rentals have probably increased and the landlord is asking to resign you at a “market rate.”
 This increase in rental rate could be upwards of 20% more than what you are paying now.
 For instance, if your rent is $5,000 per month, a 20% increase would mean an extra $1,000 in rent each month.
 While an adjustment is appropriate, how large that adjustment is can be negotiated.
 At O’Donnell Commercial, we help businesses renew their leases by negotiating the escalation in rent.